• Skip to primary navigation

 • Skirt Steak with Paprika Butter

-Shank (Soups, stews, and beef stock)
+Shank Primal Cut: soups, stews, and beef stock

 The shank is located at the animal’s forearm in front of the brisket.
 It is one of the toughest cuts.
 One of the most famous dishes that comes from the shank is Osso Buco, which requires braising to make the meat more tender.
 Make stews and soups with the shank.